oacore/content/docs/oai-resolver.md

 ---
 ### What is an OAI identifier?

-There is a need for globally unique decentralised persistent identifiers (PIDs) for identifying research outputs resolvable to repositories.
+<div class={primeColor}>There is a need</div> for globally unique decentralised persistent identifiers (PIDs) for identifying research outputs resolvable to repositories.